-Below, we’re outlining the 20 most important things to know when choosing from FreeBSD vs. Linux as your next system.
-Stay with us to gain essential insights into these two Unix powerhouses and determine how they fit you.
+Below, we outline the 20 most important things to know when choosing FreeBSD vs. Linux as your next system.
+Stay with us to gain insights into these two Unix powerhouses and determine how they fit you.

 1. Definitions and Jargon

 Before diving directly into FreeBSD vs. Linux, let’s discuss what they refer to; in general, as you should probably know, Linux, as a whole, is not an OS.
 The term usually refers to the kernel, a set of mechanisms that builds up the core functionality.
 With added userland features and applications like music players, browsers, and editors, Linux is rolled into various flavors.

 In general, both Linux and BSD systems are identical to the original Unix system developed by Denis Ritchie and Ken Thompson at AT&T Bell Labs.
 However, due to copyright, they were unable to release it to the public.
 So, they decided to hand over the already-built system to their peers at Berkeley.

 The BSD foundation originated to modify the original Unix system and altered the sources until the codes didn’t contain any sources.
 Thus arose the BSD family of Unix systems.
 They’re identical in nature to the Unix developed by Ritchie and Thompson, with the same structure and functionality but modified codebases.

 As per Torvalds’s POV, the foundation only extends the kernel and makes it available for the community, which shapes it into different distros.
 As the development is centralized, Linux maintains its legacy of being a very stable system.

 FreeBSD, on the other hand, is developed by a central group of people and is distribution-based.
 The team rolls out new versions as they envision and thus often poses compatibility issues with earlier versions.
 However, as it’s a direct derivative of the Unix source, FreeBSD is much more “Unix” than Linux can ever be!

 To understand the primary reason behind the differences between FreeBSD vs. Linux, you need to understand their respective licenses in depth.
 Linux distros come with the GNU/GPL(General Public License) popularized by pioneers like Richard Stallman.